LeopoldSallan/LeopoldSallan/README.md

 # Hi, I'm leo !

-I am passionate about technology and its applications in the world.
-I'm always learning new things and trying to improve myself and my skills.
+Computer science student, I am passionate about technology and its applications in the world.
+I'm always learning new things and trying to improve myself.
 ## Contact

 - 📍 Based in France.